arkiolok/cmpe160-p3-MarketplaceImplementation/README.md

-# CmpE 160 - Project 3 - Marketplace Implementation
+# CmpE160 - Project 3 - Marketplace Implementation
 Market Implementation project I build during the Cmpe160 lectures in Spring 2021

 Project descriptions can be accessed through the pdf file in /WebContent/